florianpfleiderer/CYWS3D-pipeline/readme.md

 # CYWS3D Evaluation Pipeline on ObChange Dataset
-The Goal is to perform a batched inference (one Batch per Room) on selected RGB-D Frames taken from the original Input Data in the ObChange Dataset.
+The Goal is to perform a batched inference on selected RGB-D Frames taken from the original Input Data in the ObChange Dataset.
 The Pipeline is split into 3 Modules:
 1. Inference: takes the input images from data/GH30_\<roomname\> performs an inference and saves the images and bboxes in data/Gh30_\<roomname\>/predictions